 LG Energy will assist in carrying out EPC/DEC certification, from the site survey and data analysis to the EPC calculations and lodging of the report.

+The services above are merely an example of what our team can do for clients but there is so much more LGE can help with.
+No matter is too big or too small for our experienced consultants.
 If you know that your business could use the guidance and knowledge of a team who lives and breathes energy, please get in touch today and let us help you.